claudioMontanari/ProgrammableCalculator/README.md

 #### Notes

+The __Command Pattern__ has been implemented both for the management of the Command Line Interface and for the Programmable Calculator Instructions implementation.

 The __execute family__ of commands (Run, Debug and Continue) require that the user previously loaded a file of commands.

 The __insert__ functionality require a valid path to a file of commands placed in the main directory.